Frequently asked questions

 The risk of staying in water will always be present, but with buoyant rescue equipment, this risk is significantly reduced.
 As a rescuer, the fundamental rule is always to remember to bring a flotation device, and here, LifeBoard is one of the best options, as the buoyancy of LifeBoards is significantly higher than other rescue equipment on the market

-Basic rule: call 1-1-2, only go out if you are comfortable with water conditions and always bring floatant
+Basic rule: Alert 1-1-2 first, only enter the water if you are comfortable with the water conditions, and always carry buoyancy aid.

 Existing customers